 The benefits offered for hospitalization have changed recently, as health plans experiment with ways to encourage consumers to choose less costly hospitals.
-Some health plans in California have developed products that put hospitals into groups (or “tiers”) based on costs.
+Some health plans have developed products that put hospitals into groups (or “tiers”) based on costs.
 The plans require that consumers pay more for services from higher-cost hospitals.

 For example, in a typical two-tier HMO product, a consumer might pay nothing out-of-pocket for a stay in a lower-cost hospital, but be subject to a $100 to $400 charge if hospitalized at a higher-cost facility.
 Some health plans offer hospital tiering as an optional benefit; others have made it a mandatory feature of all small group products.